Henry, Norbert V. (P1, C2 L23)

 The men who were killed in the wreck were initially buried October 28th, in the U. S. Government cemetery No. 18 at Camp Coetquidan, France.
 Henry’s remains were returned home and he was laid to rest on 18 August 1920 in the Saint Louis Cemetery, Louisville, Jefferson County in Section B, Lot 5, Grave 3A.

-The other ten members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Buford G. Craig; Frank James; Charles Lucas; Watkins A. Moss; Walter C Nagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.
+The other members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Buford G. Craig; Charles Lucas; Watkins A. Moss; Walter C Neagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.

 See Kentucky Irish American Newspaper (Louisville, Ky.), 21 Aug.
 1920